 Structural FEA

 A browser-based finite element analysis (FEA) tool for structural engineers.
-Analyse beams, frames, and trusses directly in your browser with no installation required.
+Analyse beams, frames, plates, and trusses directly in your browser with no installation required.

 Key Features